POLICIES AND PROCEDURES

 3. Jurors choose which pieces will get First, Second, and Third Place awards as well as Honorable Mentions.
 No awards will be divided.

-4. New Members Shows and other selected shows may be judged by an AAC Member of Excellence.
+4. Selected shows may be judged by an AAC Member of Excellence.

 III.
 EXHIBITION PROCEDURES